Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Trading

-Users create orders using accounts created with the walletID of the DEX.
+Users create orders using accounts created with the walletId of the DEX.
 Orders are added to the order books of the DEX.

 The DEX matches the order with another order, signs the ring using the ringmatcher private key and the dual-author keys of the orders.
 The order gets completely filled in the ring:
 - The GUI of the DEX can be updated immediately with the state after the ring settlement.
 The order can be shown as filled, but not yet verified.